Monitoring of active users in Django using Redis

 Online monitoring of active users in Django using Redis

-Collecting information about active users in the Django application for the last specified time interval using Redis cache.
+Collecting information about active users in the Django application for last specified time interval, using Redis cache.

 pip install django-active-users

-Your django application should already be setting of Redis cache.
+Your django application should have a Redis cache setting.
 See more in django-redis official documentation.

-Add active_users.middleware.ActiveUsersSessionMiddleware to your project’s MIDDLEWARE_CLASSES after the SessionMiddleware.
+Add active_users.middleware.ActiveUsersSessionMiddleware to your project’s MIDDLEWARE after the AuthenticationMiddleware.

 ACTIVE_USERS_KEY_EXPIRE - Time of key expire (interval after the last request during which the visitor is considered active) in seconds.
 Default is 20.

-ACTIVE_USERS_EXCLUDE_URL_PATTERNS - List of regular expressions for excluding URLs.
+ACTIVE_USERS_EXCLUDE_URL_PATTERNS - List of regular expressions for excluded URLs.
 If they are matched, the visitor (and pageview) key will not be create.

 Also, you can include special view in your Django application, adding the URL pattern to your urls.py file